 What is the Voluntary Disclosures Program?

-Here is the genuinely good news for anyone with unfiled returns: the CRA's Voluntary Disclosures Program (VDP) exists precisely for this situation.
-If you come forward and correct your filings before the CRA contacts you about the issue, an accepted VDP application can provide relief from penalties.
+Here is the genuinely good news for anyone with unfiled returns: the CRA's Voluntary Disclosures Program (VDP) exists precisely for this situation, and on October 1, 2025 it changed in the late filer's favour.
+Under the current policy, an accepted application gets you relief from penalties, relief from part of the interest, and relief from criminal prosecution.
+You still pay the tax you owe.

-A VDP application needs to be complete, which means the returns have to be accurate, which means the bookkeeping has to be done first.
+A VDP application still has to be complete, which means the returns have to be accurate, which means the bookkeeping has to be done first.
 Books, then returns, then disclosure.
 An accountant who handles late filers regularly can manage the whole sequence.

 How long does catch-up bookkeeping take?